UPPMAX/HPC-python/docs/day3/pandas.rst

 Operations
 ^^^^^^^^^^

-Pandas DataFrames and Series have a vast library of function methods that are evaluated vectorwise (whole columns at once) automatically.
-In lieu of in-depth discussion (which is provided by a separate course, "An Introduction to Pandas for Data Science"), important groups of operations and links to official documentation on their use are provided below.
-Users are encouraged to refer to these links in later exercises demonstrating how to make them run more efficiently on HPC systems. *Iteration through loops is costly and usually avoidable, and therefore should be avoided whenever possible.*
+Pandas DataFrames and Series have a vast library of function methods that are evaluated vector-wise (whole columns or rows at once) automatically.
+In lieu of in-depth discussion (provided by a separate course, "An Introduction to Pandas for Data Science"), important groups of operations and links to official documentation on their use are provided below.
+Users are encouraged to refer to these links in later exercises demonstrating how to make them run more efficiently on HPC systems. **Iteration through loops is costly and usually avoidable.**

 .. tabs::